MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -ProxyAccessAccount

-Specifies the credentials to use to authenticate with the proxy server.
+If you set **EnableProxy** to `$true`, use this parameter to specify an account object.
+The site system uses these credentials to authenticate to the proxy server.
+To get this account object, use the [Get-CMAccount](Get-CMAccount.md) cmdlet.
-Do not use user principal name (UPN) format.

 ```yaml
 Type: IResultObject